 The more you make, the higher percent of your gross income you can afford to pay a mortgage.
 That said, your ultimate goal is to pay off all your mortgage debt by the time you retire.

 Real estate truly is one of the best ways to build wealth over time.
 Just make sure you can comfortable afford your mortgage during good times and bad times.
 The last thing you want to do is have to foreclose or short-sale, like thousands of Americans did during the 2008-2009 financial crisis.

-To compare the latest mortgage rates, click here.
+Compare the latest mortgage rates here.
 Nothing feels better than owning an appreciating asset while getting to lower your mortgage payments over time.